What is cannabis?

 THC causes both psychoactive and physical reactions; it is responsible for the "high" or feelings of euphoria and relaxation.

-CBD does not cause a “high” like THC and its effects are being studied.
+CBD does not cause a “high” like THC, and its effects are still being studied.

 How is it consumed?